RodrigoGonzalez/flake8-custom-import-rules/README.rst

  Custom Import Rules        Description
 =======================  =====================================================
 restricted-packages         This flag restricts the import of specified
-                            packages within the project.
-It can be used to prevent the use of packages known to cause problems or that are undesired for specific reasons.
+                            packages into all other packages within your project.
+It can be used to
+                            prevent the use of packages known to cause problems or that are undesired for specific reasons.
 For instance, it can enforce a clear